cubangnocchi/Pro001/README.md

 5. **Enjoy the game**!

 ## 🎮 How to play it:
-- Instructions will be given to the user in the game.
+- Instructions will be given to the user in the game in future versions.
 - Menu keys:
   |**key**|**what it do**|
   |--|--|